chen-simon/electron-playground/README.md

 # ⚛ My first electron app!
-Hi, Simon here!
-This is my first electron app just playing around
+Hi, I'm Simon!
+This is my first electron app to learn how electron works!
+It uses React and react-router-dom

 # 🛠 Setup
 Install node packages: